Therapeutic Coach + Wellbeing Strategist

 Hi, I'm Dawn...

 But slowly and imperfectly, I changed course to save my sanity.
 I figured out how to help, support, and do things for others, and still be high-functioning in life, without abandoning myself in the process.
 I realized my deeply held values (being kind, compassionate, caring, and giving) can be honored while also treating myself with the same respect, so I’m not always having to pour from an empty cup.
-Now I feel like I have my life back...I have the energy and mental bandwidth to focus on my own needs, interests, and passions.
+Now I feel like I have my life back.
+I have the energy and mental bandwidth to focus on my own needs, interests, and passions.

-I’ve taken my personal experience together with my knowledge, skills and experience from 17+ years as a licensed therapist, and created a psychology-informed coaching program specifically to help over-functioning women stop the people-pleasing that’s draining them, so that they can reclaim their time, energy, and mental bandwidth to focus on what matters most to them.
+I’ve taken my personal experience together with my knowledge, skills and experience from 18 years as a licensed therapist, and created a psychology-informed coaching program specifically to help women who give too much of themselves to break free from people-pleasing, perfectionism, and over-performing in everything they do, so that they can live with more ease and peace.

 I’d be delighted to help you do this too.

-Ready to break free from the people-pleasing
+Ready to break free from the patterns

-that's draining you?
+that are draining you?

-I have 3 offerings so you can get the level of support you want—for wherever you're at.
+I have 3 offerings so you can get the level of support you want, for wherever you're at.

 Option